osrf/gazebo_tutorials/haptix_logging/tutorial.md

 We assume that you have already done the
 [installation step](http://gazebosim.org/tutorials?tut=haptix_install&cat=haptix)
-and you are also familiar with the Swarm API.
+and you are also familiar with the HAPTIX API.

 # A Gazebo log file